The Best $2,000 High-End Content Creation PC Build – January 2022

 If you’re looking to put together the ultimate video editing PC at a mainstream price, this is the guide for you!
 Rather than try to tweak gaming-focused builds to make them a better match for heavy Photoshop, Premiere Pro, and similar application use, just build one that’s designed for content creation from the start!
 Sure, you could game on this system, but the components have been chosen specifically to maximize application performance and minimize noise, which is what we think professional video editors will value the most.

-For October 2021, you won’t find a better High-End Content Creation PC $2,000 than the one we’ve spec’d in this guide.
-Headlining this build is the awesome AMD Ryzen 9 5900X CPU, a 12-core, 24-thread powerhouse that leaves Intel in the dust.
-Based on the incredible Zen 3 architecture, it’s both massively fast and extraordinarily efficient.
-In fact, it’s faster in most applications than the previous-gen 16-core 3950X, while coming in at a much lower price!
+For January 2022, you won’t find a better Content Creation PC for $2,000 than the one we’ve spec’d in this guide.
+Headlining this build is the awesome Intel Core i7-12700K CPU, a 12-core, 20-thread powerhouse that leaves AMD in the dust.
+Based on the incredible Alder Lake architecture, it’s massively fast in both single-threaded and multi-threaded applications.
+In fact, it’s often faster than AMD’s 16-core CPU, while coming in at a much lower price!

-Backing up the CPU is 32GB of ultra-high-speed DDR4-3600 RAM, which will make the most of the Zen 3 platform.
+Backing up the CPU is a whopping 64GB of high-speed DDR4-3600 RAM.
 In terms of storage, we go with an ultra-fast 2TB PCIe 4.0 7000MB/s solid-state drive, offering extraordinary I/O throughput.
 In the graphics department, this system uses an Nvidia GeForce GTX 1650 4GB card with HDMI 2.0 and DisplayPort outputs capable of full 4K/60Hz resolution.
-As with all GPUs, it’s very hard to find in stock these days, but at least it can generally be backordered!
+As with all GPUs, it’s selling for above its MSRP, but at least it can actually be ordered most of the time!

-To put the finishing touches on this build, we suggest you equip it with a Gold-rated fully-modular power supply, install it in the ultra-quiet, professionally-styled SilverStone Seta A1 case, and cool it with the premium Scythe Fuma 2 tower cooler.
+To put the finishing touches on this build, we suggest you equip this build with a Gold-rated fully-modular power supply, install it in the quiet, professionally-styled SilverStone Seta A1 case, and cool it with an ultra-premium Noctua NH-D15S tower cooler.
 This will give you a silent-running, workstation-class system.
 Learn more about many of these components and post your questions in our YouTube overview of an earlier version of this build.

-We think this CPU offers the absolute best value in an ultra-high-end processor, and will in fact be faster than the previous-gen 3950X 16-core in most applications, including Photoshop and Premiere.
+This CPU offers the absolute best value in an ultra-high-end processor, and will in fact be faster than AMD's best in most applications, including Photoshop and Premiere.
+Plus with the built-in graphics, you can get by without a video card for a while if you'd prefer to wait out the current high GPU prices.

 Video Card –